lukebrowning/tools/trove/README.rst

 Debug
 -----

-The scripts capture standard output in log files which end in '.out'.
+Standard output is captured in log files which end in '.out'.
 The clean commands copy the current set of log files to a new file that ends with '.bak'.
 This allows you to compare the last two runs.
 It is only two deep though, so you may